South Notts Bus Company: Liveries

 The original livery was dark blue and cream; maroon was later added.
 For much of the company's existence, the livery for double-deckers was dark blue with a cream relief band and a maroon roof, whilst coaches had a slightly different livery of two-tone blue and cream.
 To celebrate the 60th anniversary of the company in 1986, Leyland Fleetline 117 was repainted with a cream roof, as the original livery, as well as receiving special branding, and later the rest of the fleet also saw the maroon replaced with cream.

 Following takeover, the blue and cream livery was retained, with the area of cream expanded, and variants were created for minibuses and single-deckers, the latter involving two shades of blue.

 The livery was changed to NCT's two-tone green livery, with navy blue around the upper deck windscreen and front and rear sections of the roof.
 The South Notts fleetname was dropped in 2014.
 Coinciding with the introduction of new Alexander Dennis Enviro400 bodied Scania N230UD double deckers, on 1 April 2015, a new livery of navy front and rear with silver in between was introduced and the South Notts name reinstated.

+To commemorate the 100th anniversary of the operator's commencement of services, on 13 March 2026 at 8:20 a.m., precisely the time the first South Notts service departed, Nottingham City Transport unveiled a Alexander Dennis Enviro400 bodied Scania N230UD painted in South Notts heritage livery for use on service 1.